 Beyond pizza and buttery cookies, the pan also makes good cornbread better: I preheated it with a film of bacon fat before pouring in a double batch of batter and the resultant cornbread had the crunch I associate with cornbread baked in a cast iron skillet.
 And I can’t wait to use the pan for my next batch of granola bars.

 Admittedly, this pan can’t do it all.
-If you are a fan of soft, gooey bakes (or are making a recipe, like a cake, where a soft, tender texture is key), the Detroit-style pizza pan isn’t the bakeware I’d suggest choosing.
+If you are a fan of soft, gooey bakes (or are making a recipe, like a cake, where a soft, tender texture is key), an anodized alumnium pan isn’t the bakeware I’d suggest choosing.
 Because of its excellent conductivity and dark pan coating, it can’t help but brown things, especially if those things contain sugar, which caramelizes the more it’s exposed to heat.

 But if you’re a fan of crusts, a devotee of toasty edges, and a lover of crunch — or even if you only ever use the pan for a crispy Pick-Your-Pan Pizza, golden pretzel focaccia, or a fully-loaded Taiwanese Bakery Sourdough Focaccia, it’s a workhorse of a pan that earns its keep.